How to Become a Secretary | Career Education to Become a Secretary

 Aspiring secretaries can start their career education by earning a high school diploma or GED.
 Individuals must then decide which secretarial field they wish to enter.
 Applicants are increasingly required to pursue postsecondary education for employment in this field.
 Below are the steps needed to become a secretary.

 Step 1: Take Office Courses in High School

-Oftentimes, high school graduates who have taken office courses will qualify for entry-level jobs.
-These courses are usually taken in vocational programs or general high school classes that teach basic office skills.
-However, if you didn't take office courses while in high school, fear not; these skills can be obtained from community colleges or vocational schools (for more on that, see Step 4).
+Oftentimes, high school graduates who have taken office courses qualify for entry-level jobs.
+These courses are usually taken through vocational programs or general high school classes that teach basic office skills.
+However, if an individual couldn't take office courses while in high school, these skills can be obtained from community colleges or vocational schools.

 Related to How Can I Become a Secretary

 Secretaries and administrative assistants are essential members of an office team.
 Besides typical clerical duties, they might...